coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/04-SecurityGroup-and-NACL.md

     - Here you can say allow any connection from the Database to go to this specific IP Address or CIDR range.

 ## WHAT ABOUT NACL
-NACL stands for Network Access Control List.
-This is a firewall not on the resource residing inside a subnet , but on the subnet level itself.
-When you create a NACL and associate a subnet to it, if you deny inbound traffic from a specific IP into that subnet, no connection can happen on the resource that resides inside that subnet even if security grouo allow the conection.
+`NACL stands for Network Access Control List`.
+This is a `firewall` not on the resource residing inside a subnet , but on the `subnet` level itself.
+When you create a `NACL` and associate a subnet to it, if you deny inbound traffic from a specific IP into that subnet, no connection can happen on the resource that resides inside that subnet even if security grouo allow the conNection.

 <img width="1189" height="569" alt="Screenshot 2025-08-25 at 00 39 16" src="https://github.com/user-attachments/assets/9425bbef-8a79-4aad-940b-a5ccc6b6ee09" />